mlb2251/stitch-artifact/README.md

 Error we encountered: If you encounter the error `Error: pandas 1.5.0 has requirement python-dateutil>=...` then rerunning `python3 -m pip install pandas` resolved this.

-Ensure that GNU time (i.e. `/usr/bin/time`) is installed - note that this is different from the `time` bash builtin.
-Check that running `/usr/bin/time` prints a "Usage:" explanation.
+Ensure that GNU time (i.e. `/usr/bin/time -v` on Linux or `gtime -v` on OS X) is installed - note that this is different from the `time` Bash builtin.

+OS X actually places a copy of the Bash built-in in at `/usr/bin/time` so you need to install `gtime` with `brew install gnu-time` instead.

+For Linux, check that running `/usr/bin/time -v echo test` prints a lot of statistics about timing/memory.
+For OS X, check that running `gtime -v echo test` prints a lot of statistics about timing/memory.

 ### Install the `stitch` artifact